 If your idea of an adventure is exploring out of the way places and pushing your driving skills to the limit, then Australia is the destination for you.
 Although, in a nation where the scenery changes so dramatically, it is necessary to do a little bit of research before you hit the road – or in this case dirt track.

 Perhaps you want to explore the arid interior around Uluru (Ayers Rock) and the Olgas visiting famous sites such as King Canyon and the Devil’s Marbles.
-Or you want to find hidden surf breaks along the wave bashed coastline of Western Australia, heading from Margaret River through Perth and Exmouth and on to Broome.
+Or you want to find hidden breaks along the wave bashed coastline of Western Australia, heading of surfing in Margaret River through Perth and Exmouth and on to Broome.

 Alternatively you may be interested in getting off-road in the Blue or Snowy Mountains of New South Wales, Australian Alps of Victoria or the Southern Mountains in Tasmania.
 Perhaps forest is more your thing, and you’d like to drive through the rainforest of Cape Tribulation, or explore the backroads from Cairns to Darwin.